gokaran-dev/FIFO/README.md

 - **Read:** Data is output on `data_out` when `read_en` is asserted and FIFO is not empty.
 - `data_counter` provides the current fill level of the FIFO.

+> **Note:** The testbench included is *not parameterized*.
+You will need to manually update the `repeat` parameter and other testbench values according to the FIFO depth and data width settings.

 ## Output Waveform
 ![Synchronous FIFO Output](results/sync_fifo_output.png)